Building & Landscape

 Curlyleaf Pondweed, an invasive plant, has been discovered in several areas of the lake.
 The Lake Waramaug Task Force is working with Aquatic Control Technology, Inc. of Sutton, Massachusetts to explore ways to eliminate it.

-The Association is supporting the Task Force as they seek funding for this undertaking.
-See their Summer 2013 newsletter to learn more and visit their website to learn how you can support this effort.
+The Association is supporting the Task Force as they seek ongoing funding for this undertaking.
+Visit their website to learn how you can support this effort.

 This incursion is a reminder of the risk to our Lake from a small indiscretion.
 Write your representatives to advocate for a state invasive plant policy and to secure funding to support and enforce it.